mmusil25/python-ble-audio/android-gemma-audio-app/README.md

 ### 3. Download Gemma Model

-The app uses Google's MediaPipe LLM API with the Gemma 2B model.
+The app uses TensorFlow Lite for on-device inference.
 On first launch, the app will guide you through model setup:

-1. The app will show instructions to download the model from Kaggle
+1. Download a TFLite-compatible model or convert Gemma using the provided script
-2. Use the "Import Model" button to load the downloaded model
+2. Use the "Import Model" button to load the model file
 3. The model is saved permanently after first import

-See `MEDIAPIPE_SETUP_GUIDE.md` for detailed instructions.
+Note: The app currently runs in demo mode with mock JSON extraction until a proper TFLite model is loaded.

 ### 4. Enable Developer Mode on Your Pixel 9 XL